When you hear the word “offshore” what do you immediately think?

 By definition, offshore basically refers to a location outside of your home country.
 That’s it.
 Not only that but going offshore can insulate you against any future bank failures at home.

-This is an article based on our own experience that led to our Liechtenstein bank account closing.
+However, the offshore banking situation doesn’t always go how you’d expect it to.
+This article explores just that scenario, based on our own experience that led us to close our Liechtenstein bank account.

-However, how can you go where you’re treated best when it comes to banking?
+So, how can you go where you’re treated best when it comes to private banking services?

 The Truth About Our Liechtenstein Bank Account